ddttom/adjuster/README.md

 # Image Adjuster

-A dual-interface Electron desktop application for image viewing and editing that provides both a local desktop interface and a web-accessible interface with shared functionality.
+An Electron desktop application for image viewing and editing with intuitive controls for transforming images.

 ## Repository